Corey Conners betting profile: Sony Open in Hawaii - PGA TOUR

 Conners' advanced stats and rankings

-- Conners posted a -0.030 Strokes Gained: Off-the-Tee average in his past five tournaments.
+- Conners posted a Strokes Gained: Off-the-Tee average of -0.030 in his past five tournaments, indicating some struggles with his driving performance.

-- In terms of Strokes Gained: Approach the Green, Conners delivered a strong 0.662 mark in his past five tournaments.
+- In terms of Strokes Gained: Approach the Green, Conners showed strength with a 0.662 mark in his past five starts, demonstrating solid iron play.

-- Around the greens, Conners averaged -0.240 Strokes Gained: Around-the-Green in his past five tournaments.

-- On the greens, Conners posted a -0.331 Strokes Gained: Putting mark in his past five tournaments.
+- On the greens, Conners delivered a -0.331 Strokes Gained: Putting mark in his past five tournaments, suggesting room for improvement in his putting performance.

 All stats in this article are accurate for Conners as of the start of the Sony Open in Hawaii.